 Comprised of multiple hands-on exhibits, the Pacific Science Center targets children between four and 12 with areas like the Butterfly House, Professor Wellbody’s Academy of Health & Wellness, the Tinker Tank maker space (great for budding builders), and VR stations where kids can experience new environments in a dynamic, interactive way.

 Additionally, the onsite IMAX theater gives families the opportunity to experience science-based documentaries on the big-big screen; and the ginormous Laser Dome, complete with a concert-quality sound system, delivers mesmerizing laser performances for visitors.

 Tickets run $14-25, depending on what exhibits and areas of the Science Center you want to visit.
 Check the website for more information and up-to-date pricing.

-There are quite a few other spots near the Seattle Space Needle worth exploring – including the Seattle Children’s Museum and the funky-looking Museum of Pop Culture.
-We definitely recommend checking their websites and building out an itinerary of spots to visit after you soak in the majesty of the Space Needle itself.
+There are quite a few other spots near the Seattle Space Needle worth exploring – including the Seattle Children’s Museum, the funky-looking Museum of Pop Culture, and (the slightly farther afield) Pike Place Market.
+We definitely recommend checking them out and building out an itinerary of spots to visit after you soak in the majesty of the Space Needle itself.